 Instead of linking a credit or debit card to your account to make the installments, Perpay has you connect your paycheck.
 Your payment schedule will be based on your company’s payroll schedule (weekly, bi-weekly, monthly, etc.).
 Each time you get paid, an installment will automatically get sent from your wages to the BNPL service.

-You can make extra payments with a card or personal bank account if desired.
+If desired, you can make extra payments with a card or personal bank account.
 The app never charges interest or fees.

 To qualify for Perpay, you must: